smizell/graphablejson-js/README.md

 new Query().select('order.$collection').value().run(doc2);
 ```

+Combining `$item` with `$link` allows for collections to provide several links to other values, allowing API designers to reduce collection size and allow for each item to be requested and cached individually.

 ## Building Documents

 Just like querying should not break because the shape changes, building documents should not be about the shape but rather the relationship of data.